The Basic Overview

-All you do is fill out a short application.
+All you do is fill out a short online form.
 Once you hit submit it takes up to 3 minutes to get a decision.
-If approved you will be redirected to the approving lenders website where you will be presented with the interest rate, payment terms, etc. At that point you are not bound to accept the loan even though you have been approved.
+If approved you will be redirected to the approving lender’s website where you will be presented with the interest rate, payment terms, etc. At that point you are not bound to accept the loan even though you have been approved.

 Yes, we use 128-bit SSL encryption which is an industry standard to encrypt your secure information (such as your bank routing number or social security number).
 As expanded upon the following paragraph, your information is safe with us.

 What are the qualifications?

 Your income needs to be over $1,000 per month.
-You must have a job or a steady source of income from retirement, benefits, etc..
-Some lenders prefer you to be employed.
+You must have a job or a steady source of income from retirement, benefits, etc. Some lenders prefer you to be employed.
 You must be at least 18 years old and a U.S. citizen.
-If you a member of the military on certain lenders can approve you and all lenders must comply with the Military Lending Act, so chances of getting approved are much lower.
+If you a member of the military far fewer lenders can approve you and all lenders must comply with the Military Lending Act, so chances of getting approved are much lower.
 Each lender will have additional or more specific requirements, but these are the bare minimum.

 How long does the process take?

-Filling out the application should take only 2-5 minutes and processing should not take longer than another 3 minutes after that.
+Filling out the form online should take only 2-5 minutes and processing should not take longer than another 3 minutes after that.